ivanrg99/opn/README.md

 # Dependencies

 Just libmagic.
-For building, GNU Make and pkg-config, although it would be trivial to change.
+For building: GNU Make, clang and pkg-config, although it would be trivial to change.